metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xp/README.md

     Read file contents and use each lines as a pattern for options.

-    Lines start with hash mark (`#`) is ignored as a comment line.

-    String after double slash (`//`) is also ignored.

-    Because file name is globbed, you can use wild card to give multiple files.

-        $ greple -Mxp --exclude-pattern '*.exclude' ...

 - **--le-string** _file_
 - **--inside-string** _file_
 - **--outside-string** _file_